ingrammicro/cio/README.md

 To contribute

 - Find and open issue, or report a new one.
 Include proper information about the environment, at least: operating system, CLI version, steps to reproduce the issue and related issues.
 Avoid writing multi-issue reports, and make sure that the issue is unique.
-- Fork the repository to your account
+- Fork the repository to your account.
-- Commit scoped chunks, adding concise and clear comments
+- Commit scoped chunks, adding concise and clear comments.
-- Remember to add tests to your contributed code
+- Remember to add tests to your contributed code.
-- Push changes to the forked repository
+- Push changes to the forked repository.
-- Submit the PR to IMCO CLI
+- Submit the PR to IMCO CLI.
 - Let the maintainers give you the LGTM.

 Please, use gofmt, golint, go vet, and follow [go style](https://github.com/golang/go/wiki/CodeReviewComments) advices